endless-sky/endless-sky-wiki/wiki/CreatingSales.md

     "Plugin Ship Two"
 ```

-The above example would add to the "Syndicate Advanced" shipyard the two ships "Plugin Ship One" and "Plugin Ship Two", because any ships you list will be appended to the ships currently in the shipyard named.
+Any ships you list will be appended to the ships currently in the list you named.
+So, the above example would make two new ships available on all planets that have the "Syndicate Advanced" shipyard.

 ## Shipyard Stock